omidz84/django-authentication-api/README.md

 - **Custom Permissions:** Establish granular control over user access to specific resources by leveraging custom permissions.

-## 📚 Documentation
-For detailed usage instructions and API endpoint documentation, please refer to our comprehensive documentation guide.

-## 🎨 Color Palette
-For a visually appealing user experience, we have used the following color palette:

-- Primary Color: #336699
-- Secondary Color: #FFC107
-- Accent Color: #28A745

-## 📝 Usage
-To get started with the Django Authentication API, follow the installation procedures outlined in the documentation.
-Make sure you have the necessary dependencies installed before running the application.

 ## 🤝 Contributing
 We welcome contributions from the open-source community to enhance the functionality and usability of our Django Authentication API.
 Feel free to fork this repository, make improvements, and submit a pull request.

 ## 📞 Contact
-If you have any questions, feedback, or concerns, please don't hesitate to get in touch with our support team at support@example.com.
+If you have any questions, feedback, or concerns, please don't hesitate to get in touch with omizare57@gmail.com.